 While we were snaking through the halls and up flights of stairs, I made multiple bathroom trips, Naleiah would get distracted and lost, and Em was looking for places taking walk-ins.
-We were a storm of chaos set loose.
+We were a storm of chaos set loos.
 It felt like a scene out of Night at the Museum.

 The exhibit took over a couple hallways and three rooms, and each one felt heavy.
 We let ourselves feel the weight.

-For about two hours, we combed through each piece, sharing with each other the most bizarre, surprising, or our favorite ones that we had found.
+For about two hours, we combed through each piece, sharing with each other the most bizarre, surprising, or favorite ones that we had found.
 Here are a few of the ones I took a liking or closeness to.